 After a good breakfast in Lunenburg, it is just a 6-minute drive to Blue Rocks (I would recommend doing this the evening prior if you have good weather for the best photos).
 This tiny fishing village is ridiculously photogenic.
-Blue Rocks continues to be a working fishing village despite the many photographers!
+Blue Rocks continue to be a working fishing village despite the many photographers!

 From here it is a 15-minute drive to Mahone Bay.
 Take the Lighthouse route (Route 3) for maximum scenery.
 Mahone Bay is famed for its three churches which make for a great photo opportunity if you are able to line them up correctly!

 It is a cute town with lots of shops and restaurants and makes for a perfect lunch stop.
 Check out Haskapa Berry Products.
-A super berry that is originally from Japan grows in this area and are used in some tasty jams etc.
+A super berry that is originally from Japan grows in this area and is used in some tasty jams etc.

-After Mahone Bay the next stop is the iconic Peggy’s Cove – home of Peggy’s Point Lighthouse.
+After Mahone Bay, the next stop is the iconic Peggy’s Cove – home of Peggy’s Point Lighthouse.
 This is one of Canada’s most famous Lighthouses and a beautiful area.

 From Peggy’s Cove it is about a one hour drive to Halifax International Airport and the end of your road trip!

 For some different road trips to Nova Scotia options, drop Digby and turn this into a Nova Scotia itinerary 5 days.
-For a 10 day itinerary Nova Scotia or a 12 day itinerary Nova Scotia head over to the New Brunswick side of Cape Fundy and add in Cape Breton.
+For a 10-day itinerary Nova Scotia or a 12-day itinerary Nova Scotia head over to the New Brunswick side of Cape Fundy and add in Cape Breton.